Unboxed-Software/solana-course/content/solana-nft.md

 Once the assets for a collection and the candy machine configuration file are prepared, the next step is to create the candy machine.
 This is done using the `upload` command from the Candy Machine CLI.
 The `upload` command does two things:

 1. Uploads the asset files to the specified storage type and creates a `.cache` file
-2. Creates an on-chain account referred to as a Candy Machine that temporarily stores the links to the uploaded collection and correspond to the `.cache` file.
-The on-chain Candy Machine account is then used to distribute the collection once minting goes live.
+2. Creates an on-chain account referred to as a candy machine that temporarily stores the links to the uploaded collection and correspond to the `.cache` file.
+The on-chain candy machine account is then used to distribute the collection once minting goes live.

 After running the `upload` command, it is best practice to also run the `verify_upload` command.
-This command will check that each entry in the `.cache` file matches the on-chain Candy Machine account.
+This command will check that each entry in the `.cache` file matches the on-chain candy machine account.
 If any of the URI entries do not match the information stored on on-chain, you will need to re-run the upload command.

 ### Sign the NFT Collection